Faculty-Led: Italian Renaissance - 10 Days

 • Visit Basilica di Santa Croce

-• Visit Piazza della Signora
+• Visit Piazza della Signoria

 • Guided tour of the Palazzo Vecchio